 About

-This blog is about the history, imagery, and tasting of wine.
+This Washington, D.C. based wine blog is about the history, imagery, and tasting of wine.
 The posts extend beyond simple tasting notes and producer profiles in an attempt to appeal to a broad audience.
-The rich history of wine will be told through the history of art, numismatics, archaeology, history of medicine, and personal travel experiences.
+The tasting notes are unique for they also include both old wine and rare wine with vintages dating back over two centuries.
+The rich history of wine is told through the history of art, numismatics, archaeology, history of medicine, and personal travel experiences.
+Historical posts are extensively researched and heavily referenced using a variety of sources from online archives to print media.
+These historical posts are the focus of The Washington Post article What did the founding fathers drink?
+And other pressing wine questions. written by Dave McIntyre.
+You may find more history of wine at:

 People